Pyramid of the Moon

 • Travel back in time to the archaeological site of Tlatelolco;

-• Experience life as an Ancient Aztec on a private tour of the beautiful, awe-inspiring Tlatelolco area, the last stronghold of the Aztecs and home to the largest and most important market in central Mexico in pre-Hispanic times;
+• Experience life as an Ancient Aztec at the awe-inspiring Tlatelolco area, the last stronghold of the Aztecs and home to the largest and most important market in central Mexico in pre-Hispanic times;

 • Explore the impressive Aztec pyramids: the Temple of the Moon and the Temple of the Sun – learn about their significance, be amazed at their magnificence and admire the stunning panoramic views if you reach the summit;

-• Transfer to the archaeological park of Teotihuacán and enjoy a walking tour before stopping for lunch in the town;
+• Transfer to the archaeological park of Teotihuacán and enjoy a walking tour before stopping for lunch in the town (lunch not included);

 • Travel to Villa de Guadalupe where you will see the old temples and the new Basilica dedicated to the Virgin of Guadalupe;